-- Back slowly and make small steering adjustments. - Turn the car wheels in the direction opposite where you want the trailer to go.

-Have a second person assist you with audible and hand signals.
+- Back slowly and make small steering adjustments. - Turn the car wheels in the direction opposite where you want the trailer to go. - After the trailer begins moving, turn the car to follow it. - Have a second person assist you with audible and hand signals.